 In Matthew 19:24 Jesus reveals that it is essentially impossible for a rich man to enter into eternal life or heaven.
 He says,

 Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.
 (NASB) Matthew 19:24

-Men and women do not come to God unless they believe they need God.
+Men and women come to God when they believe they need God.
+They will do this when the Holy Spirit pulls on their heart to respond.
+Theologically, we say that the Spirit of God is drawing them.
 This is an awesome truth.
 Men must believe that they need God before they will come to Him.
 Men and women must long for help from the One who helps.
 Men and women must sense that they need forgiveness of their sins from Him who forgives before they will ask.
 What a wonderful truth.
 God cannot save one who does not know that he or she needs God.
-I hope you know that you need Him – His forgiveness.
+I hope you know that you need Him and His forgiveness.

 1. R. T. France.
 The Gospel of Matthew.
 The New Testament International Commentary on the New Testament.
 Eerdmans Publishing Co.
 2007. p.
 729, footnote 8.